vtuworkshop/shared_task_2022/README.md

 ## Submission

-All the submission is done my making pull request on ``submission`` branch
+All the submission is done my making pull request.

+The participants should make a folder, whose folder name is considered as team name.
+Each team is allowed for a maximum of 3 submissions per task.
+The ``.conll`` file should be place in the team's folder.
+The submissions must be named ``test-1.conll``, ``test-2.conll``, ``test-3.conll`` accordingly.
+The last pull request for each team is considered as the official submission.